-This feature can be used when map/reduce tasks crashes deterministically on certain input.
-This happens due to bugs in the map/reduce function.
-The usual course would be to fix these bugs.
-But sometimes this is not possible; perhaps the bug is in third party libraries for which the source code is not available.
-Due to this, the task never reaches to completion even with multiple attempts and complete data for that task is lost.
+This feature can be used when map tasks crash deterministically on certain input.
+This usually happens due to bugs in the map function.
+Usually, the user would have to fix these bugs.
+This is, however, not possible sometimes.
+The bug may be in third party libraries, for example, for which the source code is not available.
+In such cases, the task never completes successfully even after multiple attempts, and the job fails.
+With this feature, only a small portion of data surrounding the bad records is lost, which may be acceptable for some applications (those performing statistical analysis on very large data, for example).

-With this feature, only a small portion of data is lost surrounding the bad record.
-This may be acceptable for some user applications; for example applications which are doing statistical analysis on very large data.
 By default this feature is disabled.
-For turning it on refer SkipBadRecords.setMapperMaxSkipRecords(Configuration, long)) and SkipBadRecords.setReducerMaxSkipGroups(Configuration, long)).
+For enabling it, refer to SkipBadRecords.setMapperMaxSkipRecords(Configuration, long) and SkipBadRecords.setReducerMaxSkipGroups(Configuration, long).

-The skipping mode gets kicked off after certain no of failures see SkipBadRecords.setAttemptsToStartSkipping(Configuration, int).
+With this feature enabled, the framework gets into 'skipping mode' after a certain number of map failures.
+For more details, see

-In the skipping mode, the map/reduce task maintains the record range which is getting processed at all times.
-For maintaining this range, the framework relies on the processed record counter. see SkipBadRecords.COUNTER MAP PROCESSED RECORDS and
+SkipBadRecords.setAttemptsToStartSkipping(Configuration, int).
+In 'skipping mode', map tasks maintain the range of records being processed.
+To do this, the framework relies on the processed record counter.
+See

-SkipBadRecords.COUNTER REDUCE PROCESSED GROUPS.
-Based on this counter, the framework knows that how many records have been processed successfully by mapper/reducer.
-Before giving the input to the map/reduce function, it sends this record range to the Task tracker.
-If task crashes, the Task tracker knows which one was the last reported range.
-On further attempts that range get skipped.
+SkipBadRecords.COUNTER MAP PROCESSED RECORDS and SkipBadRecords.COUNTER REDUCE PROCESSED GROUPS.
+This counter enables the framework to know how many records have been processed successfully, and hence, what record range caused a task to crash.
+On further attempts, this range of records is skipped.

-The number of records skipped for a single bad record depends on how frequent, the processed counters are incremented by the application.
-It is recommended to increment the counter after processing every single record.
-However in some applications this might be difficult as they may be batching up their processing.
-In that case, the framework might skip more records surrounding the bad record.
-If users want to reduce the number of records skipped, then they can specify the acceptable value using SkipBadRecords.setMapperMaxSkipRecords(Configuration, long) and SkipBadRecords.setReducerMaxSkipGroups(Configuration, long).
-The framework tries to narrow down the skipped range by employing the binary search kind of algorithm during task re-executions.
-The skipped range is divided into two halves and only one half get executed.
-Based on the subsequent failure, it figures out which half contains the bad record.
-This task re-execution will keep happening till acceptable skipped value is met or all task attempts are exhausted.
-To increase the number of task attempts, use JobConf.setMaxMapAttempts(int) and JobConf.setMaxReduceAttempts(int).
+The number of records skipped depends on how frequently the processed record counter is incremented by the application.
+It is recommended that this counter be incremented after every record is processed.
+This may not be possible in some applications that typically batch their processing.
+In such cases, the framework may skip additional records surrounding the bad record.
+Users can control the number of skipped records through SkipBadRecords.setMapperMaxSkipRecords(Configuration, long) and SkipBadRecords.setReducerMaxSkipGroups(Configuration, long).
+The framework tries to narrow the range of skipped records using a binary search-like approach.
+The skipped range is divided into two halves and only one half gets executed.
+On subsequent failures, the framework figures out which half contains bad records.
+A task will be re-executed till the acceptable skipped value is met or all task attempts are exhausted.
+To increase the number of task attempts, use JobConf.setMaxMapAttempts(int)).

-The skipped records are written to the hdfs in the sequence file format, which could be used for later analysis.
-The location of skipped records output path can be changed by SkipBadRecords.setSkipOutputPath(JobConf, Path).
+Skipped records are written to HDFS in the sequence file format, for later analysis.
+The location can be changed through SkipBadRecords.setSkipOutputPath(JobConf, Path).